m0hill/vue-grab/README.md

 [![version](https://img.shields.io/npm/v/react-grab?style=flat&colorA=000000&colorB=000000)](https://npmjs.com/package/react-grab)
 [![downloads](https://img.shields.io/npm/dt/react-grab.svg?style=flat&colorA=000000&colorB=000000)](https://npmjs.com/package/react-grab)

-Copy elements on your app and as context for Cursor, Claude Code, etc.
+Grab any element on in your app and give it to Cursor, Claude Code, etc. to change.

-By default, Cursor, Claude Code, etc. cannot access elements on your page.
-React Grab allows you to tell them what part of your app you want to change.
+By default coding agents cannot access elements on your page.
+React Grab fixes this - just point and click to provide context!

-With React Grab:

 - Hold <kbd>⌘C</kbd> and click on any element on your page
 - Works with Cursor, Claude Code, OpenCode